Changes to the Animal Licensing Laws

 The Government has published updated legislation, The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations under Section 13 of the Animal Welfare Act 2006.

-On 1st October 2018 new regulations came into force that will replace existing legislation.
+On 1st October 2018 new regulations came into force that replaced existing legislation.

 Under the new laws a number of animal related activities will all be covered under a single type of licence, known as an Animal Activity Licence, rather than under separate Licences.
 The legislation is accompanied by new nationally set licence conditions which are contained in Schedules 3 to 7 of the regulations.
 We cannot change these conditions as they are already set in the legislation.